jschrier/blog/_posts/2023-02-11-MQTT-and-ROS2-integration.md

 mosquitto_pub -t 'ping' -m '{"data":false}'
 ```
 This should show up in your ros2 pong subscriber!
 Warnings: the mqtt_bridge is a bit fragile.
 The messages have to be validly formatted JSON for this to work, and if they are not, you'll crash the bridge.
-Other ros data types are also supported, e.g.,
+Other ros data types are also supported, e.g., this demo server also has a channel back that reports strings:
 ```bash
 ros2 topic echo /back  #look for things on the echo topic
 ```
-with
+The input channel is called echo:
 ```bash
 mosquitto_pub -t 'echo' -m '{"data": "foo"}'
 ```

-# TODO:  Sending MQTT from a Pico to ROS
+# Publishing MQTT from a Pico to ROS

 (We'll largely follow [a tutorial by peppe80](https://peppe8o.com/mqtt-and-raspberry-pi-pico-w-start-with-mosquitto-micropython/), which walks through installing and configuring mosquitto on the Raspberry Pi and running the MQTT code on the Pico W.)

 5. Until now, we've only used MQTT within a given localhost.
 We need to open it up to the world.
-Edit `/var/snap/mosquitto/common/mosquitto.conf` to add the following tow lines
+Edit `/var/snap/mosquitto/common/mosquitto.conf` to add the following two lines:
 ```
 allow_anonymous true
 listener 1883
 ```
-Then restart the mosquitto server so these changes take place
+Then restart the mosquitto server so these changes take place:
 ```bash
 sudo systemctl stop snap.mosquitto.mosquitto.service sudo systemctl start snap.mosquitto.mosquitto.service